Renters' Rights Bill: Updates, timelines, analysis, & impacts (agent guide)

 Ban rental bidding wars | ❌ | ✅ |

-The former was conceived by the Conservative Government towards the end of their term, but was abandoned as a Labour victory at the ballot box became increasingly likely.
+The former was conceived by the Conservative Government towards the end of their term, but didn't pass before they were defeated by Labour in the General Election.
 It proposed to:

-The latter was proposed by the new Labour Government, building on the above by:
+The latter was proposed by the new Labour Government, building on the above by banning rental bidding wars.

 The Renters’ Rights Bill will also introduce Section 21 without court reform and apply Awaab’s Law to the Decent Homes Standard.